dusk-gg/dusk/docs/docs/api-reference.md

 This is a preview API that is available for developers to test only.
 :::

 Calls the Rune's AI to process a generative AI request.
 See [AI](advanced/ai).
+Returns a unique request ID which will be provided along with the response to the `Rune.ai.promptResponse` event callback.

 ```js
 Rune.ai.promptRequest({ messages: [{ role: "user", content: "Who are you" }] })